ptti/ptti.github.io/README.md

     machinery.
 It does have to be written in [Python].
 We're sorry, it would have taken too long to make this software in [Haskell].

-## Scaling up epidemiological models with rule-based modelling
+## Scaling up epidemiological models with RBM

 This is a collection of models as described in our paper, [Scaling up epidemiological models with rule-based modelling].